henter/yokubi/src/Section2/Part3/Lesson29.md

 A lot of these particles can also be chained together (よ \+ ね \-\> よね) and there is an implicit order of precedence (ねよ is wrong, よね is correct).
 We won’t be covering them but just be aware that they assume a meaning that means more than just the sum of its parts.
 All vibes, of course.

-One last note to mention is the role of だ after nouns and な-adjectives at end of sentences before attaching particles.
+One last note to mention is the role of だ after nouns and な-adjectives at the end of sentences before attaching particles.
 The “proper” way in Japanese is to use だ (or です) if the sentence ends with a noun or な-adjective, and then add the particle right after:

 <pre>
 元気<b>だ</b>よ